imec-myhdl/Spyce/doc/source/manual/Blocks.rst

 ============================
 .. index:: single: Creating Blocks with the GUI

+There are two ways to create a Block: either via the *import MyHdl* function or manually via the *Create Block* function.

+If you already have a MyHdl file, you can create a Block (symbolic view) by importing it.
+In the library viewer select the destination library, and then click on the *import Myhdl* icon.
+The import routine will guess in and outputs, but might get it wrong, so you might want to edit the pins or their positions.
+Note that any keyword arguments are treated as properties.
+You can check the created block by right-clicking on the new block and selecting views->blk_source, which will pop up the prefered editor

 In the library viewer right-click somewhere in empty space and choose *Create block*.
 You can choose an icon if you can re-use an existing icon (but most of the time you will create a new one later).
 You add inputs, outputs, parameters and properties.